underscoreio/essential-scala/src/pages/pattern-matching/extractors.md

  - A `List[String]` can be converted back to a `String` with the code `list.mkString(" ")`.

 This extractor isn't particularly useful, and in general defining your own extractors is not common in Scala.
-However it can be a useful tool in certain cirucmstances.
+However it can be a useful tool in certain circumstances.

 <div class="solution">
 The model solution splits the string into a list of words and maps over the list, manipulating each word before re-combining the words into a string.